christen-reinhart/24SU-COP-1000/Assignment-2-4/Pseudocode-2-4.md

 # start

-# Prompt user for input and initialize variables
+# Prompt user for input and variables
 # display "Enter the weekly salary: "
 # input salary

 # display "Enter the number of dependents: "
-# input numDependents
+# input num dependents

 # Calculate state tax withholding at 6.5%
 # stateTax = salary * 0.065